 When you choose your health insurance coverage in Ohio, it is important to compare the best plans that are offered.
 But not just one company or one policy.
-Rather, hundreds of different medical plans from all of the best insurers in the Marketplace, so you know you’re finding quality, yet affordable coverage.
+Rather, dozens of different medical plans from all of the best insurers in the Marketplace, so you know you’re finding quality, yet affordable coverage.
 Reviewing plans that are eligible for federal subsidies, and unsubsidized options allow you to save the most money.

 Picking the most economical policy for yourself, dependents and other family members involves calculating your government subsidy, which is based on the “Federal Poverty Level.”
 It’s a rather simple concept.
 The lower your AGI (Adjusted Gross Income), the more help you are going to get from Uncle Sam.
 But the process can be confusing, so we automatically show you the amount you are eligible for with every quote.
+Occasionally, the premium will be $0.

 We Search So You Save